Iris0680/ypan0680_9103_Tut5_GroupB/README.md

 ## Interaction Instructions
 - **Mouse Interaction**: Move the mouse slowly across the screen to observe changes in the circles’ colors and sizes.
 Hovering over specific elements will trigger a fade-out effect.
--**Perlin Noise * *: Create soft, floating snow on the screen.
+- **Perlin Noise**: Create soft, floating snow on the screen.
--**Contour thickness * *: The bottom contour thickness of the "apple tree" is thicker, and the top contour thickness is thinner.
+- **Contour thickness**: The bottom contour thickness of the "apple tree" is thicker, and the top contour thickness is thinner.
 Added the realism of snow falling on the canvas.

 ## Individual Approach
 My individual contribution to the project centers around creating an organic, interactive experience by combining **Perlin noise** and **mouse-driven interaction**.
 This approach makes the animation flow smoothly, with unique feedback when users engage with different parts of the artwork.